Strategic Priorities Dashboard

 AI Generated

-The City of Palm Coast is developing a dredging management plan with the assistance of a consultant, which is expected to be completed in Fiscal Year 2026 as part of Phase III.
-This plan will provide a comprehensive approach to managing dredging activities in the city.
-The completion of this plan will mark a significant milestone in the city's efforts to effectively manage its waterways.
+The City of Palm Coast is currently developing a dredging management plan with support from a consultant, anticipated for completion in Fiscal Year 2026 as part of Phase III.
+This plan will establish a comprehensive strategy for managing dredging activities citywide and represents a key milestone in improving long-term waterway maintenance.
+As of March 29, 2026, Phase III began in January 2026, with initial efforts focused primarily on seawall inspections.

 Progress